1 Example with fish data from SERS

 1.3 Species summary

-In the same way we can summarise the number of observations for each species, by common or scientific name.
+In the same way we can summarise the number of observations for each species.

 sppDF <- as.data.frame(sppTab)